beholderface/oneironaut-plans/concept-manipulation.md

 Effects are applied using a multiblock structure you build in the DN.
 There is a core block you write your truename to, which has two faces designated as "sockets" which you can place special modifier blocks onto.
 These blocks contain the effects which get applied to you/your reference.
 There are also extension blocks which have additional sockets (and are very expensive).

 Activating the structure costs a large amount of media, which is calculated by adding up the base costs of your chosen modifiers, and then multiplied based on how many total modifiers you are applying.
+Negative modifiers reduce the total cost of activating the structure.
 You cannot have more than one of these structures active at once, as activating one overwrites any existing modifiers.

-In addition to their base costs, some particularly-powerful modifiers will attempt to erode their host block and/or the structure's core when their effects trigger, which can be is counteracted by the same shield that protects from passive DN erosion.
+In addition to their base costs, some particularly-powerful modifiers will attempt to erode their host block and/or the structure's core when their effects trigger, which is counteracted by the same shield that protects from passive DN erosion.

 Most modifiers do not stack with other instances of themselves.
+Some modifiers are mutually exclusive.

+Some modifiers can have their potency (and/or other effects) adjusted, which is done by writing iotas to the item.
+This adjusts the modifier's cost.

 Breaking a modifier block instantly removes it.
 Breaking the core removes all modifiers.
+Placing a new modifier does not immediately apply it, you must activate the structure again.
 Additionally, if someone finds your structure, they can potentially apply malicious modifiers.

 Some possible modifiers:
 - Make your reference falsy